Pharmacogenetics Panel for Psychotropics

 Last Literature Review: July 2022 Last Update:

-Refer to the Laboratory Test Directory for additional testing to assess genetic risk of abnormal drug metabolism for specific substrates, including CYP2B6, CYP2C19, CYP2C8, CYP2C9, CYP2D6, CYP3A4, CYP3A5, and the methylenetetrahydrofolate reductase variant.
+Refer to the ARUP Laboratory Test Directory for additional testing to assess genetic risk of abnormal drug metabolism for specific substrates, including CYP2B6, CYP2C19, CYP2C8, CYP2C9, CYP2D6, CYP3A4, CYP3A5, and the methylenetetrahydrofolate reductase variant.

 Variation in genes affecting pharmacokinetics and/or pharmacodynamics (pharmacogenetics) may influence medication selection and dose planning.
 For example, variants in genes that code for metabolizing enzymes (CYP2B6, CYP2C19, CYP2C9, CYP2D6, CYP3A4, CYP3A5, and UGT2B15) may be associated with altered (slower or faster) metabolism, which would affect the kinetics of medication activation, inactivation, and/or elimination.
 Other genes may predict the risk of side effects and/or the likelihood of response (ANKK1, COMT, DRD2, GRIK4, HTR2A, HTR2C, MTHFR, and OPRM1).
-This panel can provide information that may guide selection and dosing for many prescription medications, including medications relevant to psychiatry such as psychostimulants (eg, ADHD medication), antidepressants, antipsychotics, and anxiolytics.
-The potential roles of the pharmacogenes included in this test are summarized below.
+These panels may be used to assess genetic variants that may inform selection and dosing for many prescription medications, including medications relevant to psychiatry such as psychostimulants (eg, ADHD medication), antidepressants, antipsychotics, and anxiolytics.
+These tests are appropriate for individuals with a personal or family history of therapeutic failure or adverse events related to psychotropic medications.

 Treatment Issues